JanneMattila/www/docs/_posts/2024/04/2024-04-22-utilizing-key-vault-in-aks.markdown

 [Azure Key Vault provider for Secrets Store CSI Driver](https://learn.microsoft.com/en-us/azure/aks/csi-secrets-store-driver) is the key enabler for this integration.
-You can enable it when creating your AKS cluster:
+You can enable it when creating your AKS cluster or enable it later on:

 ```bash
 az aks create -g $resource_group_name -n $aks_name \